joaopauloksn/sample-test-project/tests/ut/README.md

 # Pre-requisites:

-1. Install NPM dependencies (mocha, karma, chai) by running the command `npm install`
+1. From the `tests/ut` folder, install NPM dependencies (mocha, karma, chai) by running the command `npm install`

 # Steps to run the tests: